$ £ ¥

 GBP/USD hourly chart

-This is a classic day-trade and would be considered a “medium-term” trade even though the whole thing from entry to exit is occurring on the same calendar date.
+This is a classic day trade and would be considered a “medium-term” trade even though the whole thing from entry to exit is occurring on the same calendar date.
 One of the things that makes it medium-term is that we have a logical next trade — going long again on the assumption that the weeks-long uptrend will resume.
-We could do an outright reversal (buy back the short and place a new buy) right here, or exit here and place an order to buy at 25% retracement level (a “prove-it” entry) and/or the 61.8% retracement level, whichever comes first, for the next trading session — which will be on a Sunday in the Asia session.
+We could do an outright reversal (buy back the short and place a new buy) right here or exit here and place an order to buy at a 25% retracement level (a “prove-it” entry) and/or the 61.8% retracement level, whichever comes first, for the next trading session — which will be on a Sunday in the Asia session.
 On the other hand, maybe we think the correction could become far bigger, and we choose not to place any trade at all until we see the next opening prices.

-The long trade following the fade trade make a matched pair of trades that exploits the natural ebb and flow of price movements.
+The long trade following the fade trade makes a matched pair of trades that exploits the natural ebb and flow of price movements.
 In this case, the hour of the day and the day of the week were relevant to the trading decision.
 We may also consult news events that have already occurred to consider whether they are determinative, plus news that is pending, like economic data, and not only in the target currency, the GBP.
 We would also want to see what is going on in the dollar overall to see if there is a spillover effect to sterling.

 Quiz